wwone/decision_tree/src/readme.txt

-This directory will contain the source for the primary program, which is a single Java file.
+This directory contains the source for the primary program, which is a single Java file.
 There is an additional Java object present that is used internally.
-This object was taken from my AUTHOR project.
+That utility object was taken from my AUTHOR project.